Posts Tagged Mindfulness

 This is another assignment for my History of Art Therapy: Current Trends class.
 Students were asked to bring in to class a medium sized box, recycled materials, and an idea about a scene they would like to change: Personal, Professional, or Global.
 This was inspired by a project done with Veterans at…

-Posted November 3rd, 2011 by & filed under Mindfulness.
+Posted November 3rd, 2011 by & filed under Art Therapy at SWC, Consciousness & Mindfulness.